View Helen Varenda's Obituary on standardspeaker.com and share memories

 |

-Helen was preceded in death by her husband, Frank M. Varenda and son-in-law, Allan R. Hoegg; and siblings, Mary Petrosky, Stanley, Gertrude Cepil, Edward and Joseph.
+Helen was preceded in death by her husband, Frank M. Varenda; son-in-law, Allan R. Hoegg; and siblings, Mary Petrosky, Stanley, Gertrude Cepil, Edward and Joseph.
 She was the last of her siblings.

 She is survived by her daughters, Elizabeth Hoegg and Marguerite (John) Ackerman; grandchildren, Matthew (Sarah) and Rachel Ackerman (fiancé Aaron Bowe); and numerous nieces and nephews and their families.